Meigyoku-Thmn/Ever17Converter/file-formats/LNK.md

 ```

 ## Algorithm to decompress records
-To decompress record, set the `_uncompressedLength` parameter to zero.
-This algorithm is also used as a step in the process of decoding `"*.cps"` files which is covered in another documentation.
+To decompress record, pass zero to the `_uncompressedLength` parameter (This algorithm is also used as a step in the process of decoding `"*.cps"` files which is covered in another documentation).
 ```csharp
 static uint ExpectedMagic = Encoding.ASCII.GetBytes("lnd\0").ToUInt32();
 static MemoryStream DecompressLND(this Stream inp, uint _uncompressedLength = 0) {